I tabulated my expenses from Jan-May 2020 in this post as I was curious how […]

 The trouble with numbers, averages and probability

-Anchors: when we guess something, we start from something we are sure of, and go from there.
-Unfortunately, we also use anchors when we don’t need to.
-The ‘recommended retail price’ printed on many products is nothing more than an anchor.
+Anchors: when we are trying to guess something, we start from something we are sure of and go from there.
+During the process, we use some an arbitrary number as an anchor.

 Exponential growth: Exponential (or percentage) growth is hard to understand intuitively.
-Let's stick to using a calculator to make sense of the numbers.
+It's better to use a calculator to make sense of the numbers.

 The number of traffic accidents rises by 7% annually = number of traffic accidents doubles every 10 years (rule of 70)